ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 Changing a Monitor's IP address (Advanced Method)
 -------------------------------------------------

-There are cases in which the method outlined in :ref"`<Changing a Monitor's IP Address (Preferred Method)> operations_add_or_rm_mons_changing_mon_ip` cannot be used.
+There are cases in which the method outlined in :ref:`operations_add_or_rm_mons_changing_mon_ip` cannot be used.
 For example, it might be necessary to move the cluster's monitors to a different network, to a different part of the datacenter, or to a different datacenter altogether.
 It is still possible to change the monitors' IP addresses, but a different method must be used.

 For such cases, a new monitor map with updated IP addresses for every monitor in the cluster must be generated and injected on each monitor.
 Although this